 Speech Title: Theory and Methods for Low-Altitude Covert Communication

-The low-altitude economy is developing rapidly.
+Abstract: The low-altitude economy is developing rapidly.
 However, the low-altitude communication environment is complex and variable, facing severe challenges such as co-channel interference, malicious jamming, and risks of unintended detection or intentional interception.
 Traditional communication technologies, focused primarily on ensuring reliable transmission, struggle to meet the urgent modern low-altitude application demands for being "invisible yet transmitting flawlessly."
 This presentation will focus on the frontier field of low-altitude covert communication, systematically elaborating on its core theories and key technologies.
 Building on this foundation, it will provide detailed introductions to key research directions, including air-ground coordination, intelligent reflecting surfaces, integrated sensing and communication, and artificial intelligence for low-altitude covert communication.
 Finally, the application prospects and development trends of low-altitude covert communication technologies will be discussed.